f-o-a-m/chanterelle/docs/deployments.rst

 Configuration
 -------------

 Every contract deployment requires an explicit configuration.
-Specifically, the configuration is and object of the following type:
+Specifically, the configuration is an object of the following type:

 .. code-block:: haskell